Whether your travel style is ultralight one bag travel or full luxury, a well-packed carry-on is essential.

 Personally, I never stopped wearing N95 masks in dense crowds, like those at a boarding gate.
 Once I’m in the air, though, and the plane is scrubbing or replacing the air up to 30 times per hour, I slip into a soft cotton over-the-head style mask from Proper Cloth that’s so comfy it feels like the mask-equivalent of pajamas!

-🥽 My recommendation for a travel eye mask is Bucky brand eyemasks, which you can buy on Amazon.
+🥽 My recommendation for a travel eye mask is Bucky brand eyemasks, which you can shop at Amazon.
 (I use this model).
 They’re ultra-lightweight and molded, making them perfect for travel.

 Medication + Toiletry Basics